 Winter and boating don't seem to go together, but the main body of Lake Tahoe does not freeze.
 The blue lake is breathtaking to look at, and it’s even more fun to go out on its glassy water and explore beautiful spots.
 Emerald Bay and other scenic spots are even more majestic when seen up close from the comfort of a heated boat.
 Head out on the M.S.
 Dixie II for a daytime or dinner cruise out of Zephyr Cove Resort & Marina.
 There are other boats and smaller yachts and packages you may enjoy, as well.

 Find out why Mark Twain called Lake Tahoe “the fairest picture the whole earth affords.”
 Visit Emerald Bay State Park on land for a snowshoe hike to get an idea of how Twain was inspired.
 Perhaps find your own inspiration around the incredibly clear turquoise waters.

 There are a few lodging choices with great views right on the lake if that is important to you.
 Lakeland Village (as low as $222 a night through Undercover Tourist) has a private beach and dock.
 It also has larger accommodations with kitchens and spectacular sunset views from the hot tub.
-The Landing Resort and Spa (as low as $368 a night) is a waterfront location near Lakeside Marina.
+The Landing Resort and Spa is a waterfront location near Lakeside Marina.